Bakuriani: Ski resort

 The ski area of the resort is split into two separate parts: Didveli and Kokhta/Kokhta-Mitarbi.
 Mount Kokhta provides a maximum skiable altitude of 2269 m, whereas the highest lift in Didveli reaches 2702 m.

 The first ski base was opened in 1932.
 From Bakuriani to Kokhtagori Mountain (1.3 km) and Tskhratskaro Pass (3.5 km) there are ski lifts, ski tramps.
 There is artificial snowfall on Didveli skiing routes.
 Bakuriani is a year-round resort area, with highly developed health tourism.
 Due to the high demand, the number of accommodation and catering facilities has been increasing.

 Sports competitions

 In March 2022, Bakuriani was the host city for slopestyle during the 2021–22 FIS Snowboard World Cup, taking place in Georgia for the first time.
-In 2023, the Georgian Ski Association organized there the 2023 FIS Freestyle and Snowboard World Championships.
+In 2023, the Georgian Ski Association organized there the 2023 FIS Freestyle Ski and Snowboarding World Championships.
 In the following years, the resort also hosted various FIS World Cup events in Mogul Skiing and Ski/Snowbard Cross specialities.